ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 In the [Lab Notebook](README.md):

+1. Reference your program from 4.2.3.
-1. Screen-capture the documentation pop-up for the `showIcon()` function.
-Embed it in part 4.3.1 of your submission.
+2. Screen-capture the documentation pop-up for the `showIcon()` function.
+Embed the image.

 ### Step 5: Conditionals